 The emergence and spread of infectious diseases pose an increasing threat in an ever more interconnected world.
 A quantitative understanding of epidemic dynamics is necessary to improve control measures.
 Deterministic models are a suitable tool to describe the epidemiological dynamics once a large number of individuals has been infected.
 During the early phase of an epidemic or a local infection cluster however, stochastic effects cannot be neglected.
 These stochastic effects are due to the initially low number of infected individuals, and to the inherent stochasticity of the transmission process.
-Understanding and quantifying these stochastic effects will help, for example, assess the risk of new infection clusters emerging or estimate the size of a cluster associated to a new variant when such a variant is detected.
+Understanding and quantifying these stochastic effects will help, for example, assess the risk of new infection clusters emerging or estimate the size of a cluster associated with a new variant when such a variant is detected.

-The infectiousness of an infectious disease may vary over the course of infection.
-We consider a generic stochastic model with an arbitrary age of infection dependent infectiousness.
-This stochastic model is called a general branching process or Crump-Mode-Jagers process (Crump and Mode, 1968, 1969; Jagers, 1969).
-When the number of infected individuals gets large, this stochastic model can be approximated by a deterministic partial differential equation describing the infection age distribution of the host population.
-This equation is known as the McKendrick-von Foerster partial differential equation (McKendrick, 1925; Diekmann and Heesterbeek, 2000; Foutel-Rodier et al., 2020).
+The infectiousness of an individual may vary over the course of their infection because of within-host viral dynamics if the transmission rate is correlated with the viral load.
+We consider a generic stochastic model in which infectiousness is an arbitrary function of time since infection.
+This stochastic model is called a Crump-Mode-Jagers process [1-3].
+When the number of infected individuals gets large, this stochastic model can be approximated by a deterministic partial differential equation describing the distribution of the time since infection of the host population.
+This equation is known as the McKendrick-von Foerster partial differential equation [4-6].

-Transmission timings are particularly influential during the early stages of the growth of an infection cluster, which is the focus of our work, so it is important to use biologically realistic distributions of transmission times rather than assuming mathematically convenient but biologically unrealistic exponential distributions (e.g. Linton et al., 2020).
+Transmission timings are particularly influential during the early stages of the growth of an infection cluster, which is the focus of our work.
+It is therefore important to use biologically realistic distributions of transmission times [7], rather than assuming mathematically convenient but biologically unrealistic exponential distributions.
 A constant infectiousness over the duration of an individual's infection leads to the predominantly used framework of ordinary differential equations, while non-constant infectiousness can be captured by a partial differential equation.
-In addition to the added biological realism, a time-varying infectiousness of infected individuals can also properly capture the dynamical consequences of abrupt changes in the transmission rate (e.g. Foutel-Rodier et al., 2020; Forien et al., 2021).
-This is not possible with an ordinary differential equation framework (e.g. Gatto et al., 2020).
+In addition to the added biological realism, a time-varying infectiousness of infected individuals can also properly capture the dynamical consequences of abrupt changes in transmission rate [6, 8].
+This is not possible with an ordinary differential equation framework [9].

-In this manuscript, we provide key results about the establishment probability of an infection cluster and the epidemic dynamics as described by the McKendrick-von Foerster equation.
-We confirm that the establishment probability of a new local cluster strongly depends not only on the average number of secondary infections, also referred to as the basic/effective reproduction number denoted by R, but also on the full distribution of secondary infections, which accounts for the probability of superspreading events.
-This stochasticity in transmission does not merely add noise to the dynamics, but also causes a systematic deviation from the deterministic description, which underestimates the initial growth of the epidemic size (Mercer et al., 2011; Rebuli et al., 2018).
+Here, we provide key results about the epidemic dynamics as described by the McKendrick-von Foerster equation.
+Stochasticity in transmission does not merely add noise to the dynamics, but also causes a systematic deviation from the deterministic description, which underestimates the initial growth of an establishing epidemic [10, 11].
 This is in contradiction to a common misconception that stochasticity generally slows down the initial epidemic growth rate.
 We quantify the deviation between the deterministic and observed stochastic growth rate by conditioning the individual-based process on survival.
 After initial stochastic effects, the process converges to exponential growth with an asymptotic growth rate, denoted r, derived from the reproduction number R and the transmission rate.
-The distribution of age of infection in the stationary regime is exponential with parameter r, the asymptotic growth rate.
+The distribution of time since infection in the stationary regime is exponential with parameter r, the asymptotic growth rate.

-The reviewed and newly derived results can provide answers to public health related questions.
-How many importations will eventually result in a local infection cluster?
+The reviewed and newly derived results can provide answers to public health related questions: How many importations will eventually result in a local infection cluster?
 How large is a local cluster once a first case is detected?
-When did a new variant - like B.1.1.7 first detected in the United Kingdom (UK) - arise?
+When did a new variant - like Alpha, first detected in the United Kingdom (UK) - arise?
 How large is the detection rate of infectious individuals by a single mass testing effort?
 How many daily tests need to be conducted to detect local clusters before they exceed a certain size?
-We will show how our theoretical results provide quantitative answers to these questions.
+We show how our theoretical results provide quantitative answers to these questions.